Sharon Sayles Belton: Career

 In 1983, Sayles Belton was elected by the Eighth Ward to the Minneapolis City Council.
 She was inspired by working with mayor Donald M. Fraser.
 She represented the state at the 1984 Democratic National Convention, where Minnesota politician Walter Mondale was nominated for President of the United States.
 A member of the Minnesota Democratic-Farmer-Labor Party, Sayles Belton was elected city council president in 1990.

 In 1993, she announced her candidacy for mayor.
-With the help of three phone banks and a staff of ten, she was elected on a platform that included reform of the police department, the first African American and the first woman mayor in the city's 140-year history.
+With the help of three phone banks and a staff of ten, she was elected on a platform that included reform of the police department, and focused on her election as the first African American and the first woman mayor in the city's 140-year history.
 She defeated DFL former Hennepin County Commissioner John Derus.
 She was reelected in 1997, defeating Republican candidate Barbara Carlson.
 Sayles Belton held the position for two terms, from January 1, 1994, to December 31, 2001.

-The city also addressed archaic utilities billing, outdated water treatment and neighborhood flooding.
-By the end of the decade, Minneapolis had increased property values, the city had its first increase in population since the 1940s, and there was reversal of a "50-year economic slide."
-Fraser credits Sayles Belton with stabilizing neighborhoods amid racial tensions, supporting the school system, and being an able and savvy city manager.
-Critics opposed the use of city subsidies for downtown development, said to total $90 million combined for the Target store and Block E.
+During her tenure, the city addressed archaic utilities billing, outdated water treatment and neighborhood flooding.
+By the end of the decade, Minneapolis saw increased property values, its first increase in population since the 1940s, and a reversal of a "50-year economic slide."
+Sayles Belton is credited with stabilizing neighborhoods amid racial tensions, supporting the school system, and being an able and savvy city manager.
+Critics of Sayles Belton opposed the use of city subsidies for downtown development, said to total $90 million combined for the Target store and Block E.

 In the 2001, election Sayles Belton lost her party's endorsement and the Democratic primary to R. T. Rybak, who received the support of the powerful Minneapolis Police Federation.
 After leaving the mayor's office, Sayles Belton became a senior fellow at the Roy Wilkins Center for Human Relations and Social Justice.
 The center is part of the Hubert H. Humphrey Institute of Public Affairs.

 Sayles Belton worked in community affairs and community involvement for the GMAC Residential Finance Corporation, headquartered in Minneapolis.
 In 2010, she joined Thomson Reuters as vice president of Community Relations and Government Affairs, based in Eagan, Minnesota.